 • Bring high transparency and easy access to funds.

-• Have a low minimum requirements.
+• Have a low minimum requirement.

 Step 3: Open a Nonprofit Investment Account